 Instructions

-- In a mixing bowl, combine the coconut milk, vanilla extract, water, and chia seeds.
-Mix well until fully incorporated.
+- In a large mixing bowl, combine the lite coconut milk, vanilla extract, water, and chia seeds.
+Stir until well mixed.

-- Refrigerate the mixture for at least 6 hours or overnight to allow the chia seeds to absorb the liquid and thicken.
+- Refrigerate the mixture for at least 6 hours or overnight to allow the chia seeds to expand.

 Nutrition